thecodelifter/codegen-example/README.md

-# CodeGen Example w/ React Apollo FE + Node GraphQL BE
+# Codegen Example w/ React Apollo FE + Node GraphQL BE

 This is basic demo on how to setup CodeGen for the BE and FE.